hapax/hapax.github.io/outreach.md

 (2018--19).
 A medley of problems on everything from string theory to Starbucks.
 - [*Fermi estimates: from Harry Potter to ET*](assets/fermi-estimates.pdf).
-A Physics Circle talk on how to estimate just about anything, from the amount of computer storage in the world to the amount of money concealed in couches across Canada.
+A Physics Circle talk on how to estimate just about anything, from the amount of computer storage in the world to the loonies concealed in couches across Canada.
 - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf)
     (2019).
 A tutorial on dimensional analysis for the UBC Physics Circle, paying off in black hole thermodynamics.